Statue of Stevens T. Mason: Background

 Stevens T. Mason was an American politician who served as the first governor of Michigan in the early 1800s.
 In 1831, at the age of 19, U.S. President Andrew Jackson appointed him secretary of the Michigan Territory, and three years later, he became the acting governor of the territory.
 In these positions, Mason pushed for statehood and, upon Michigan's admittance to the union in 1837, he became the state's first governor.
 Taking office at the age of 24, he is still the youngest person to ever hold a governorship in the United States, and as a result he is sometimes referred to as the "Boy Governor".
 Mason would serve as governor until 1839.
 Following his time in office, he moved to New York City to practice law, where he died of pneumonia in 1843.
 Although initially buried in a cemetery in the city, his remains were relocated to Detroit in 1905.
-He was buried in Capitol Park, which had been the location of the state capitol building before the capital was moved to Lansing, Michigan.
+He was buried in Capitol Park, which had been the location of the state capitol building before the capital was moved to Lansing.
 The reburial ceremony was attended by about 2,000 spectators.

 Creation

 Around the time of Mason's reburial, efforts were underway for the creation of a monument in Detroit in his honor.
 In 1906, the U.S. Congress granted condemned cannons to the government of Michigan to use in the creation of a statue of Mason.
 These cannons had been procured by U.S. Senator and former Secretary of War Russell A. Alger, a Detroit native, and were from Fort Michilimackinac in Michigan.
 The following year, the Michigan Legislature passed a number of joint resolutions regarding this statue, allocating $10,000 for the project and calling on the governor to create a three-person commission to oversee the project.
-Additionally, the legislation specified that the statue would be located at the place of Mason's internment, in Capitol Park.
+Additionally, the legislation specified that the statue would be located at the place of Mason's interment, in Capitol Park.
 Reporting on the legislation in April 1907, the magazine Granite, Marble and Bronze stated that the governor had organized a commission consisting of politicians Lawton T. Hemans, Arthur L. Holmes, and Daniel McCoy.
 These three had previously acted as the commission responsible for Mason's reburial in Detroit.
 The commission held a contest to solicit design proposals and that of New York City-based sculptor Albert Weinert was ultimately selected.
 Additionally, the magazine stated that the statue would take about a year to complete.
 Architect H. Van Buren Magonigle, also of New York City, was selected as the architect for the project, overseeing the design of the pedestal and surrounding stonework.
 Casting for the statue was done by the Roman Bronze Works.
 In May 1908, The Monumental News reported that the pedestal was being erected by the Lloyd Bros. of Toledo, Ohio and that the monument was expected to be dedicated in June of that year.